 Medway Council continues to embrace its responsibilities under the Apprenticeship Levy and has again exceeded the accompanying public sector target.

-We're proud to have achieved 76 new apprenticeship programme starts between 1 April 2021 and 31 March 2022, exceeding our 2.3% public sector target again this year.
+We're proud to have achieved 87 new apprenticeship programme starts between 1 April 2023 and 31 March 2024.
+The public sector target is no longer a requirement, however we still aim to achieve this organisationally and we have exceeded our 2.3% target again this year.

 What actions we've taken to achieve this